MikeDigitize/JSFundamentals/README.md

 Variables declared with var or function are hoisted to the top of their parent scope in the compilation stage before the code is executed.
 Variables are declared but are not assigned their specified value.
 Value assignment happens at run time, not compile time.
 Initially the value of all variables is set to undefined.
 Function declarations are evaluated at compile time.
 Function expressions are just variables and so are treated as a variable.
 Their value is likewise assigned at runtime.
 Variables declared with let and const are not hoisted and any attempt to reference them before their value is assigned will result in an error.
 This area before they are assigned a value is known as the temporal dead zone.

-## Dynamic Scope
+## The Execution Context

-Dynamic scope is the runtime counterpart to lexical scope.
-It can be thought of as scope that's generated whenever a function is called.
-Upon a function call, scope is available to access through the function's variable <code>environment</code>, or prior to ES5, what was known as its <code>activation object</code>.
-The <code>environment</code> creates a reference in memory to all the variables defined in that function scope including its arguments, and has access to its lexical scope through an inaccessible property <code>[[scope]]</code>.
+The execution context is dynamically generated as a kind of runtime counterpart to lexical scope.
+It can be thought of as an object that's generated whenever a function is called.
+Upon a function call, the JavaScript interpreter creates an object containing references to everything in its lexical scope.
+This is known as the function's <code>variable environment</code> or, prior to ES5, its <code>activation object</code>.
+The <code>environment</code> contains all references in that function's immediate scope including its arguments - also known as the function's <code>execution context</code> - and has access to its non-immediate lexical scope (through it's parent's <code>variable environment</code>).

-This <code>[[scope]]</code> property gives the function access to its parent scope, and its parent's parent scope, all the way up to the global scope.
-When looking up variable references the JavaScript engine checks against a function's immediate scope.
-If the variable isn't found it checks against its parent, and then its parent's parent until finally it reaches the global scope where, if it's not found, the engine throws a reference error.
+This means any function, when called, has access to its parent's scope (<code>variable  environment</code>), and its parent's parent scope, all the way up to the global scope.
+When looking up variable references the JavaScript interpreter checks against a function's immediate scope.
+If the variable isn't found it checks against its parent, and then its parent's parent until finally it reaches the global scope where, if it's not found, throws a reference error.

 Consider the following: